 Advanced course work at the middle grades level is offered in mathematics (grades 6, 7, and 8).
 Advanced courses are open for enrollment to any student who desires to self-select a more rigorous and challenging curriculum.
-Students who choose to enroll in advanced classes must commit, in writing, to doing the additional tasks and assignments associated with the more intensive curriculum.
 Students who fail to maintain a 2.0 average over two consecutive nine-week grading periods in an advanced course may be exited from that course.